 which follows from \eqref{product}, and time differentiating \eqref{qteq}-\eqref{qtbdry} and \eqref{BC2} again, we can silimarly get the estimates of $\|\p_t^2 q\|_{2.5}$:

 The treatment is similar to what has been done before and so we omit the details.

-However, we cannot use the similar method to control $\|\p_t^3 q\|_1$ because the standard elliptic estimates requires at least $H^2$-regularity.
+However, we cannot use a similar method to control $\|\p_t^3 q\|_1$ because the standard elliptic estimates require at least $H^2$-regularity.
 Instead, we invoke Lemma \ref{H1elliptic} which allows us to perform the low regularity $H^1$-estimate for $\p_t^3$-differentiated elliptic system \eqref{qeq}-\eqref{qbdry}.
-To use this Lemma, we need to first rewrite the elliptic equations into the divergence form.
+To use this Lemma, we need first to rewrite the elliptic equations into the divergence form.
 Recall that the elliptic equation \eqref{qeq} is derived by taking smoothed Eulerian divergence $\divA$.
 This, together with Piola's identity $\p_\nu\Ak^{\nu\alpha}=0$ give that

 with the boundary condition

 and $\frac{\p q}{\p N} =0$ on $\Gamma_0$.
 Taking $\p_t^3$ derivatives, we get

 with the boundary condition